SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 one by another RC user, they will appear under "Expositions (collaborated).

-To add a new group click [ add grouping ] and enter the name of the grouping.
-You can sort your objects within a group, arrange the groups themselves and move object between groups via drag and drop.
+To add a new grouping click [ add grouping ] and enter the name of the grouping.
+You can sort your objects within a grouping, arrange the groupings themselves and move object between groups via drag and drop.
 Click and drag a grouping itself to change the order of the groups.